Why does there always have to be good news and bad news when interesting new Willys Jeep scale models hit the market?

 For the pink "1960 Jeep Surrey CJ-3B", the year is correct, but of course Elvis' Graceland runabout was a DJ-3A not a CJ-3B.
 (It's the opposite problem of a recent Ixo 1/43 High Hood Surrey labelled as a DJ-3A!)

-For the blue "1963 Jeep CJ-5" both the year and model designation are incorrect (more on that below.)
+For the blue "1963 Jeep CJ-5" both the year and model designation are incorrect (it should be CJ-5A.)

 GreenLight has to be given credit for digging a little deeper, beyond the Surrey, to find the blue Jeep in the relatively obscure 1965 Presley film Tickle Me.